-The pump drive belt and blade drive belt are selfadjusting, and require no adjustment, just replacement.
+The pump drive belt and blade drive belt are selfadjusting, and will only need replacement when worn.

 Replacing the Cutter Deck Belt

 - 1. Stop the engine, remove the key and wait for all moving parts to stop. - 2.
 Remove the deck cover. - 3.
 Remove the belt by using a $\frac{1}{2}$ " ratchet and extension to relieve the belt tension. - 4.
 Reinstall in reverse order.